 - Paint the flowers, either a variety of colors or all one color.

 - Cut a small hole in each egg cup, using a hole punch or scissors.

 - Lace the string through each hole, tying a knot to keep each “flower” spaced apart.

 This is a wonderful way to honor Earth Day and engage children in creativity outdoors.
 It is best to go to a place with lots of earthen materials, such as a beach or forested area.
 Some parks may work as well.

 - Various found objects from nature

-- Create natural art project with kids using earthen materials, such as stone, branches, flowers, dirt, grass, leaves, seashells or seeds.
+- Create a natural art project with kids using earthen materials, such as pebbles, branches, fallen flowers, dirt, grass, leaves, seashells, or seeds.
 Refer to Andy Goldsworthy: A Collaboration with Nature for inspiration.
 Some kids will be more excited to have a specific project in mind, such as making fairy houses or leaf boats.

 5. Rainbow Mobile